DevExpress-Examples/wpf-tilebar-generate-items-from-view-model-collection/Readme.md

 Use the `TileBar` control with MVVM when you need to:

 - Define a dynamic navigation UI based on data rather than hard-coded items.
-- Bind a flat or hierarchical data structure to a `TileBar`.
+- Bind a `TileBar` to a flat or hierarchical data structure.
 - Apply styles, group headers, commands, and flyout content from your data model.

 ## Implementation Details